Can You Spray Wood Stain With a Paint Sprayer

 Either way, you will most likely have to wipe off the excess stain to prevent drips, puddles, or to prevent the stain from not drying properly.

 For a large project, spraying may be the best and fastest option for you!
 But if you’re working on a small project, dealing with a paint sprayer may take more time than it is worth.
+Be sure to weigh your options here before you start your project!

 How to Spray Wood Stain

 Spraying wood stain with a paint sprayer is actually quite easy!
 Once you’ve picked out the right stain and stain color for your project, you’re ready to start spraying.
-Here’s a step-by-step guide on how to spray wood stain:
+Here’s a step by step guide on how to spray wood stain:

 First things first, prep your wood surface.
 Sand it down to get rid of any imperfections and use a shop vacuum to suck up the dust and then wipe it clean with a tack cloth to remove any remaining dust.